 Have you found ways to incorporate other writing programs into your BA writing?
 I’d love to hear about them in the comments!

-You can find my writing booklets for grades 1-5 by clicking here.
+You can find my writing companions for grades K-6 by clicking here.

 Here is a video of my student explaining how she used her writing booklet:

 6 thoughts on “Writing With Benchmark Advance”